Dockerfile and Compose Generator

 How do I use the generated docker-compose.yml?

-Save the generated YAML code into a file named docker-compose.yml in the root of your project (next to your new Dockerfile).
-Then, simply run docker-compose up --build -d in your terminal.
-Docker will build your image and spin up the container in the background instantly.
+Save the generated YAML into a file named docker-compose.yml in the root of your project, next to your Dockerfile.
+Then run docker compose up --build -d in your terminal.
+Docker will build your image and start the container in the background.